 - Chest X-ray.
-An X-ray image helps the doctor view the heart and lungs to see if the heart is enlarged and if the lungs have extra fluid.
+A chest X-ray shows the condition of the heart and lungs.
+It can tell if the heart is enlarged and if the lungs have extra fluid.

 - Pulse oximetry.
-A small clip on the fingertip measures the amount of oxygen in the blood.
+A sensor placed on the fingertip records the amount of oxygen in the blood.
+Too little oxygen may be a sign of a heart or lung problem.

 Babies who have large VSDs or who tire easily during feeding may need extra nutrition to help them grow.
-Some babies may require medication to help treat heart failure.
+Some babies may require medication to help treat heart failure symptoms.

 Surgeries or other procedures